isomerpages/moe-chijolotn/_learn-at-ij-oln/Co Curricular Programmes/Enrichment Activities.md

 </tr>
 </tbody>
 </table>
-<p>Code for Fun is offered to all Primary 5 students in Semester 1 of 2022.
+<p>Code for Fun is offered to all Primary 5 students in Semester 1.
 The curriculum covers fundamentals of computational thinking and exposure to emerging technologies.
 Students are involved in experiential learning activities to help them grasp computational thinking concepts.</p>